Satyam7166-tech/AiForAll/README.md

 1. **Initialization:** The application is built in streamlit, an open source framework.
 Our application interface, displays the title saying "Ai For ALL" and a subtitle "A lawyer for all with AI on call...".

-2. **User Input:** The interface has the user input prompt where the users can enter their queries and select an output format: Text, Speech, or Video.
+2. **User Input:** The interface has the user input prompt where the users can enter their queries and select an output format: Text or Video.
+Below is an image displaying the user input prompts with those two options.

    ![image](https://github.com/Satyam7166-tech/AiForAll/assets/62897696/b0352059-7764-42ab-858d-7d89e3d3c487)

 3. **Processing:** When a user submits a query:
-    - The FAISS vector store retrieves relevant document sections.
+    - The query from the user is directed to the FAISS vector database where the input text from the user is converted into vectors.
+The vector representation for text is designed to produce similar vectors for all the texts , where similar vectors are defined as those that are nearby in Euclidean space.
+Then based on similarites it retrieves relevant information within FAISS vector database.
+    - Then
     - The generative model generates an answer using the context from the document and the user's question.

 4. **Response Generation:**